faridatl/Individual-Projects/README.md

 💡 Objective:

-  Our primary objective is to build accurate and reliable models that aid in early stroke detection.
-This repository serves as a valuable resource for understanding the application of machine learning in healthcare, promoting proactive health management.
+  Our main goal is to utilize supervised learning models to develop precise and dependable tools for early stroke detection, predicting the likelihood of a patient experiencing a stroke based on input features.
+This repository acts as a valuable reference for comprehending the integration of machine learning in healthcare, advocating for proactive health management.

 🛠️ Technologies Used: